zamfiroiu/UPB-CIM/content/intro/README.md

 # Intro

-This is a landing page for your course.
+This is a landing page for your course.Prima modificare

 Here you will add infomation about your course that a student might want to know at first glance.